openstack/trove/integration/README.md

 - If the script is running as a part of DevStack, the viriable `PATH_DEVSTACK_OUTPUT` is set automatically.
 - if `dev_mode=false`, the trove code for guest agent is injected into the image at the building time.
-Now `dev_mode=false` is still in experimental and not considered production ready yet.
 - If `dev_mode=true`, no Trove code is injected into the guest image.
 The guest agent will download Trove code during the service initialization.